IBM-Bluemix-Docs/containers/cs_cluster.md

     ```
     {: pre}

-3. Log in to the Bluemix Dedicated environment where you want to create the service instance.
+3. Log in to the {{site.data.keyword.Bluemix_notm}} Dedicated environment where you want to create the service instance.

     ```
     bx login -a api.<dedicated_domain> -u <user> -p <password> -o <org> -s <space>